 Great emergency and after-hours vets are cool, calm, and collected in the face of relentless pressure and medically threatening situations.
 The best emergency vets are laterally minded problem solvers, with a passion for pets above all else.
 For the best emergency pet care in Canberra look out for these attributes:

-- Valiant Vets.
+- Experienced.
 In the case of emergency there is nothing more reassuring than knowing your beloved pet is in safe hands.
 While all practicing vets have completed a doctorate in veterinary science and are professionally accredited; what really counts is experience.
 A clear mind, steady hand, and calm demeanour under pressure are not a product of chance.
 They are earned through years of service dealing with all manner of patients, at different stages, and with varied aliments.
-Moreover, you may wish to check on the credentials of assistants and nurses to give you an indication on the calibre of staff more broadly.
+You may wish to check on the credentials of assistants and nurses to give you an indication on the calibre of staff more broadly.

-- Round the Clock Service.
+- Round the clock service.
 All good emergency and after-hours services should be available around the clock across all days of the week.
 By their sheer nature, medical emergencies can occur at any time of day and on any day of the year.
-The best will open and ready to tend to your needs, be it mid night on a Tuesday or first thing on a public holiday.
+The best will open and ready to tend to your needs, be it midnight on a Tuesday or first thing on a public holiday.

-- Quality Aftercare.
+- Quality aftercare.
 Should your beloved pet require an overnight stay or regular visits thereafter; consider the services available and match accordingly.
 This may be particularly significant for pets with more serious conditions, or those that require lengthy stays.